Stop spamming the em dash everywhere

 Typing the em dash feels like showing off a trick.
 And that requires practice — after all, there’s no dedicated em dash key.
 You have to study the shortcut or create a text replacement rule.
 It takes skill to pull off naturally.

 And that gets you impressed looks from the people in the dark.
-Your ego only grows when they approach you about that symbol.
+Your ego only grows when they approach you about this symbol.
 “Glad you asked!”
-I’d begin before going off for a good five minutes about the different dash types.
+I’d start before going off about the different dash types.

 Something about the design of the em dash makes you stare at it like Patrick Bateman at black-and-white business cards.
-You can feel the confidence pulsing from its fine shape.
-There’s an extraordinary amount of white space around the glyph; it looks expensive.
+You can feel the confidence pulsing from its fine form.
+There’s an extraordinary amount of white space around the glyph.
+It looks expensive.

-It’s unapologetically wide.
-When put somewhere in the middle of a paragraph, it seems like there’s a huge gap between the words.
+It’s also unapologetically wide.
+If you put it somewhere in the middle of a paragraph, it seems like there’s a huge gap between the words.
 But it’s not empty — there’s an em dash.

 So why not put the em dash everywhere?

 The existence of three different types of dashes doesn’t help.
-Of course, every one of them has its own function.
-But if you’re fixated on just the em dash, you end up using it exclusively everywhere — often incorrectly.
+Of course, each has its own function.
+But if you’re fixated on just the em dash, you'll end up using it exclusively everywhere — often incorrectly.

-Thanks to the versatility of the em dash, it’s tempting to use it in titles.
-Most often, I see it in meta titles, documentation headlines, and file/layer names, where space matters.
-And the em dash wastes so much!
+Because of the em dash versatility, it’s tempting to use it in titles.
+Most often, I see it in meta titles, documentation headings, and file names, where space matters.
+But the em dash wastes so much!

 Tips to follow